superfly/docs/networking/private-networking.html.md

 |`<peername>._peer.internal`|6PN address of peer|none|
 |`_instances.internal`|none|comma-separated list<br> of Machine ID, app name,<br>6PN address, and region for<br> all Machines in current<br> organization|

-Examples of retrieving this information are in the [fly-examples/privatenet](https://github.com/fly-apps/privatenet) repository.
+See the [fly-examples/privatenet](https://github.com/fly-apps/privatenet+external) repo for examples that use the `.internal` domains.

 ## Listening for connections on 6PN addresses

 When deploying a Fly Machine, we alias the 6PN address of the Machine to `fly-local-6pn` in the Machine's `/etc/hosts` file.

-For a service to be accessible via its 6PN address, it needs to bind to/listen on `fly-local-6pn`.
+Your app's service needs to bind to/listen on `fly-local-6pn` to be accessible via its 6PN address.
 For example, if you have a service running on port 8080, then you need to bind it to `fly-local-6pn:8080` for it to be accessible to other Machines over the 6PN network.

 <div class="note icon">
-`fly-local-6pn` is to 6PN addresses  as `localhost` is to 127.0.0.1, so you can also bind directly to the 6PN address itself, that's also fine.
+`fly-local-6pn` is to 6PN addresses as `localhost` is to 127.0.0.1, so you can also bind directly to the 6PN address itself.
 </div>

 Learn more about [connecting to app services](/docs/networking/app-services/).